Fulbright scholar grant to Denmark, grant for american scholars, fulbright Denmark

 Before the visit

-The Fulbright Scholar identifies a higher education and/or research institution in Denmark.
+The Fulbright Scholar identifies a higher education institution in the Kingdom of Denmark.

-If the Danish host does not have a specific Fulbrighter in mind, they can identify a suitable scholar from the database of U.S. Fulbright scholars in Europe for the current academic year.
-The Finish Fulbright Center maintains an updated list of the Current US Fulbright Scholars in eligible countries.
+Alternatively, the host institution in the Kingdom of Denmark initiates contact with the Fulbright Scholar.
+If the host institution does not have a specific scholar in mind, they can identify a suitable person from the database of U.S. Fulbright scholars in Europe for the current academic year.
+The Finnish Fulbright Commission maintains an updated list of the Current US Fulbright Scholars in eligible countries.

-Scholar and Host get in touch and agree on dates, content and logistics of the visit.
-Host must confirm willingness to cover in-country expenses.
+The Fulbright Scholar and host institution get in touch and agree on dates, content and logistics of the visit.
+The host institution must confirm their willingness to cover in-country expenses.

 Application Form